Mclmadden/CB68/Week_10.md

 Re-assemble channel maps with updated colorscales in Inkscape.

-Work on cleaning up jupyter notebook scripts for GitHub postings using ALMA Archive data cube as an example.
+Work on cleaning up jupyter notebook scripts for GitHub postings using ALMA Archive data cube as an example: posted as `PV_diagram.ipynb` in `Python_samples` repository.

 Group meeting this afternoon.